-As the name suggests, Mid-cap equity funds invest in stocks of mid-sized companies.
-Generally, the market capitalization of such companies is somewhere between INR 50 Bn to INR 200 Bn.
+As the name suggests, mid-cap equity funds invest in stocks of mid-sized companies.
+Generally, the market capitalization of such companies is somewhere between INR 50 billion to INR 200 billion.
 From an investing point of view, the period of investment in mid-cap equities should be considerably higher than that of large-cap equities.
 This is due to the chances of fluctuations in the market.

 Small-cap equity funds invest in companies that are at the lower end of rankings in terms of market capitalization.
 Companies in this category are generally start-ups or businesses in their initial phases of development with comparatively smaller revenues.
 These companies have the maximum growth potential and can generate very high returns.
 However, the risk involved in this category is also on the higher side due to their small size.

 These funds are a combination of large-cap and mid-cap.
 These schemes can invest in both large and mid-cap equities.

 These are a type of equity mutual funds that give you guaranteed tax benefit under the Section 80C of the Income Tax Act.
 They offer a dual advantage of tax benefit as well as capital gain.
 However, these schemes come with a minimum lock-in period of three years.